brevzin/cpp_proposals/2996_reflection/reflection.md

   3) any source characters not in the basic source character set are translated to a different presentation (as in (2)).

-Following much discussion with SG16, we propose #1: The query fails to evaluate if the identifier cannot be represented in the ordinary string literal encoding.
+Following much discussion with SG16, we propose #1: The query fails to evaluate if the identifier cannot be represented in the ordinary literal encoding.

 ### Reflecting names